 Once you get into the kitchen, you will learn and make a variety of traditional and modern sauces for different cuisines.
 However, it’s the knowledge of the five French mother sauces that will prove essential to learn more.
 In the beginning, they may seem a little complex to learn but knowing to prepare these five sauces are extremely important for a chef, and once learned; it will nurture your confidence in the kitchen.

 - Be an expert with eggs

-Eggs are not that scary if you look at it in a layman’s point of view.
+Eggs are not that scary if you look at it from a layman’s point of view.
 However, when you’re in a professional kitchen, eggs could be one of those intimidating little things that could go terribly wrong if you don’t know the different techniques behind the not so similar methods of cooking an egg.
 When you become a chef, you don’t just cook an egg; you’re boiling, poaching, and frying it.
-So, make sure you learn the basics very well while you’re at the school itself.
+So, make sure you learn the basics very well while you’re in the school itself.

 - Handling meat, poultry, and fish